AutoxingTech/axbot_restbook/docs/reference/services.md

 }
 ```

-`route_mode`: Set the priority of the route table
+`route_mode`: Determines the priority of network interfaces in the routing table:

-- `eth0_first`: Put eth0 as the default route, if available
+- `eth0_first`: Sets `eth0` as the default route, if available.
-- `wlan0_first`: Put wlan0 as the default route, if available
+- `wlan0_first`: Sets `wlan0` as the default route, if available.
-- `usb0_first`: Put usb0 as the default route, if available.
+- `usb0_first`: Sets `usb0` as the default route, if available.
-  Based on `ping` result.
-If wlan0 connects to Internet,
-  use it as the default route.
-Or else, use wlan0.
+- `wlan0_usb0_auto_first`: Based on `ping` results: if `wlan0` has internet connectivity, it is used as the default route; otherwise, `usb0` is used.

-A static HTML page is also provided and can be accessed from local network. http://192.168.25.25:8090/wifi_setup
+A static HTML page for network configuration is also available on the local network at: http://192.168.25.25:8090/wifi_setup

 ![](./network_setup.png)

-## Wake Up Device
+## Wake Up the Device

-Awake the robot from sleeping state.
-If robot is already in awake state, it does nothing.
+Wakes the robot from its sleep state.
+If the robot is already awake, this command has no effect.

 ```bash
 curl -X POST http://192.168.25.25:8090/services/wake_up_device
 ```

-Monitor websocket [Sensor Manager State](./websocket.md#sensor-manager-state) for sleep/awake/awakening state.
+Monitor the [Sensor Manager State](./websocket.md#sensor-manager-state) WebSocket topic for sleep, awake, or awakening status.

 ## Start Global Positioning